 - Avoid plastic straws and use sustainable straws or cups.

-- Bubble generators make a fun alternative to helium balloons that can end up in the ocean.
+- Bubble generators make a fun alternative to balloons that can end up in the ocean.

-- Smokers need to be mindful that cigarette buts are plastic and never breakdown, so be responsible and dispose of butts only into waste bins.
-Or even better, consider quitting for a healthier lifestyle.
+- Smokers need to be mindful that cigarette butts are plastic and never break down, so be responsible and dispose of butts only into waste bins.

-- Be a Local Hero and pick up waste on the beach, in your local park, or in your street before it is flushed down drains that then lead to waterways such as the Begola wetlands, or the Barwon River estuary, and ultimately into our ocean.
+- Be a Local Hero and pick up waste on the beach, in your local park, or from along your street before it is flushed down drains that lead to waterways such as the Begola wetlands, or the Barwon River estuary, and ultimately into our ocean.